anupammajhi/Sparks-Funds-Investment-Case-Study/README.md

 3. A plot showing the number of investments in the **top 3 sectors** of the **top 3 countries** on one chart (for the chosen investment type FT).

+This plot should clearly display the top 3 sectors each in Country 1, Country 2, and Country 3.